-Analysis of the Mekong River Commission's data revealed that the drop of water levels below their LTAs, along the Mekong mainstream (Chiang Sean to Chiang Khan) were resulted of less rainfall from catchment and low inflows from upstream due to reservoir operation, including major tributaries inflows upstream.
+Analysis of the Mekong River Commission's data revealed that the drop of water levels along the Mekong mainstream were resulted from less rainfall at catchments inflows and low inflows from upstream due to reservoir operation, including major tributaries inflows upstream.

-Water levels at stations in the middle part of LMB from Vientiane to Pakse were also decreased, following the same trend of upstream due to less rainfall from sub-catchments.
+Water levels at stations in the middle part of LMB from Vientiane to Pakse were increased, following the same trend of upstream.
 The recent water levels at these stations are below their LTAs.
-This low flow indicated the low inflow from upstream and less rainfall from catchments network.
+These low water levels indicated the low inflow from upstream and less rainfall from catchments network.